-1. LIFEJACKETS must be worn by all team members when in the dinghy.

-- 2. Runners must complete their runs entirely on foot.
+- 1. LIFEJACKETS must be worn by all team members when in the dinghy. - 2.
+Runners must complete their runs entirely on foot.
 No other transport is allowed and must embark, disembark and land all within a cable (200 yds.) of the landing points.
-They must also board their yacht at the earliest safe opportunity. (i.e. Yachts must not try to gain ground by motoring whilst crew members row alongside). - 3.
+They must also board their yacht at the earliest safe opportunity. (i.e. yachts must not try to gain ground by motoring whilst crew members row alongside). - 3.
 Sufficient provisions for the whole race must be carried aboard from the start.
 (Additional provisions and equipment etc. may be taken aboard en route). - 4.
 Between landing places, the whole crew must travel aboard the boat but Youth Teams are allowed to add and replace crew en-route (to fit exam schedules). - 5.
 If you decide to await better conditions or retire, you must make the Race Office or a Race Official / Marshal aware of your intentions at the earliest opportunity to prevent the alarm being raised when you become overdue at the next stop.
-This is best done at runners kit check landing points, but may be by mobile telephone.
+This is best done by calling or texting to Race Office, but may also be done at runners kit check landing points.
 It is important not to impede other teams still competing, so if you retire the class flag should be lowered and the ensign hoisted.
-You may still motor to the remaining mountain sections where your runners may continue to run but their times, although recorded and reported in the results, will be unofficial as the team has retired. - 6.
+You may still motor to the remaining mountain sections where your runners may continue to run but their times, although recorded and reported in the results, will be unofficial as the team has retired.
+If choosing to do this you must declare yourself as retired but running at each landing point to avoid confusion. - 6.
 Protests.
 The Race Committee has the power to impose penalties up to and including disqualification on any team which has, in the opinion of the committee, acted contrary to the letter or the spirit of these rules.
 The protesting team shall try to inform the team protested against as soon after the incident as possible.
 Protests must be in writing and made within two hours of the protesting yacht finishing.
-Where this is impossible Race Office must be informed by phone as soon as practicable with the written protest following by first post or email.
+Where this is impossible Race Office must be informed by email as soon as practicable with the written protest following by first post or email.
 Protests must state and include the following: - 1.
 The date, time and location of the incident.